argentinodlc/stock-price-service/README.md

 # Stock Price Service

-## Overview

 The Stock Price Service is a microservice designed to monitor stock prices in real-time.
 It connects to the Finnhub WebSocket API to receive stock price updates and publishes these updates to a Kafka topic.

-## Project Structure

-The project is structured as follows:
-- `client`: Contains the logic to connect to the Finnhub WebSocket API.
-- `config`: Contains the application configuration to connect to Kafka and the client.
-- `event`: Contains the event classes to represent an entry received from the Finnhub WebSocket API.
-- `model`: Contains the model classes to represent the stock price, ticker, and trade data.
-- `repository`: Contains the repository class to retrieve the monitored tickers from the database.
-- `service`: Contains the main processing logic to handle the stock price updates and publish them to Kafka.

 ## Prerequisites